The aim of the

 In this course, in contrast to general purpose programming, we concentrate on software development for specific platforms, such as mobile, embedded, low-power, networked, and others.
 We particularly concentrate on the constraints and mechanisms that characterise a particular platform, as well as on the programming APIs available at the platform.
 Since many of the platforms are already covered by other courses in the curriculum, in this class we pay a particular attention to mobile and embedded computing.
 A large part of this course covers programming in Android, the most popular mobile computing platform.
 We thoroughly cover a number of aspects of Android programming, including user interface development, networking, sensing, background processing, and distributed (client-server) application development.
 We also address aspects related to machine learning on resource-constrained devices and energy-efficient context inference.

 The course involves a significant practical programming component.
 Weekly labs are mandatory and focus on different mobile and embedded programming concepts.
-A key part of the course is a semester-long Android project managed via four Scrum programming sprints.
+A key part of the course is programming three Android mini Apps throughout the semester.
 The course also includes the final exam.

 - nosilec: Veljko Pejović